 Where: People in the Scottish borders.

-Name origin: Possibility (1): R&S followed Jackson (1953:467) in likening the first element to Irish selg ‘hunt’ and its Celtic cognates such as Welsh heliaf ‘to hunt, to pursue’.
-Irish selg could also mean the target of hunting, which would make it cognate with Scots selkie ‘mermaid’ and OE seolh ‘seal’, German Shelk (in the Nibelungenlied, probably a large stag), and Russian селезень ‘drake’.
+Name origin: Possibility (1): Rivet & Smith followed Jackson (1953:467) in likening the first element to Irish selg ‘hunt’ and its Celtic cognates such as Welsh heliaf ‘to hunt, to pursue’.
+Irish selg could also mean the target of hunting, which would make it cognate with Scots selkie ‘mermaid’ and Old English seolh ‘seal’, German Shelk (in the Nibelungenlied, probably a large stag), and Russian селезень ‘drake’.
 If this analysis is correct the name need not have been constructed in a distinctively Celtic language, but it might explain the inscription that mentioned carvetior.

 (2) As written, the name's most natural parallel is the Greek city of Σελγη, in the south of modern Turkey, whose inhabitants were tough fighters, similar to the Spartans.
 Maybe the Romans found Scottish border people tough fighters.
 The closest dictionary word in Greek is ασελγεια ‘licentiousness’, of uncertain origin, but most likely implying that *σελγε meant something like ‘moral strictness’.

 (3) PIE *selos ‘swamp’ offers another possibility, though crannog-style dwellings do not seem particularly common in this part of Scotland.